chasedehan/BoostARoota/README.md

    * Run XGBoost on GPU - although may run into memory issues with the shadow features.

 ## Updates
+* 10/26/17 - Modified Structure to resemble sklearn classes and added tuning parameters.
 * 9/22/17 - Uploaded to PyPI and expanded tests
 * 9/8/17 - Added Support for multi-class classification, but only for logloss.
 Need to pass in eval="mlogloss"
 * 9/6/17 - have implemented in BoostARoota2() a stopping criteria specifying that at least 10% of features need to be dropped to continue.